 When’s it all happening?

-It is hoped that the wildlife area will be ready in Spring 2021; the pool will be created by next Summer.
+It is hoped that the wildlife area will be ready in Spring 2021; the pool will be created by the Summer, pandemic restrictions pending.

 Can grant funding unlock your STEM project?